stephengold/RyzomDemos/README.md

 The `BuildCharacter` application allows you to configure a humanoid character, select an animation, and see the results in real time.
-The number of possible configurations exceeds 10^9.
+The number of possible body configurations exceeds 6 x 10^11.

   1. Install and convert the asset repository by following the suggested procedure